 If the Service Item has additional items and if the “Create Child Requests for each of the items above” option is NOT enabled(by the Admin), all the items get requested as a single service request that can be assigned to just one agent.

-For example, as shown in the image above, Andrea’s request for an Apple MacBook Air along with two additional items get assigned to John from the service desk who will be responsible for delivering all the items to her.
-As and when John delivers an item to Andrea, he clicks on the Pencil icon and changes the status of the item to Delivered.
-In the event of an approval request being denied or if the requested item not being available, John can change the status to Cancelled and specify the reason for cancellation.
-Both these actions will trigger an email to Andrea.
+For example, as shown in the image above, Alex’s request for an Apple iMac along with three additional items get assigned to the agent from the service desk who will be responsible for delivering all the items to her.
+As and when the agent delivers an item to Alex, the agent clicks on the Pencil icon and changes the status of the item to Delivered.
+In the event of an approval request being denied or if the requested item not being available, the agent can change the status to Cancelled and specify the reason for cancellation.
+Both these actions will trigger an email to Alex.

 If the Service Item has additional items and if the “Create Child Requests for each of the items above” option IS enabled(by the Admin), all the additional items get requested as individual child tickets with System as the requestor.
 This is done so that only one agent acts as a single point of contact to the end-user for following up on the status of the service request.